Openovate/reactus/examples/quick-start-example/README.md

 ### 3.1.
 Parameters

 We instantiate the `engine` using `Reactus()`.
-Next, we need to tell the engine where to get the babel config using `engine.set('babel', ...)`.
+Next, we need to tell the engine where to get the babel config using `engine.set('source', 'babel', ...)`.

 ### 3.2.
 Components